 |XSS threshold||Configured XSS threshold.
 Action is taken when rules that trigger Cross-Site Scripting (XSS) violations exceed the threshold.|

-About the Thresholds and scores page
+About the Settings page

+The Settings page allows you to adjust various settings for your WAF.
 To understand the behavior of thresholds and scores, see Managing rules.